skittlebearz/7thLevelPutPut/README.md

 ## Unit testing

-After the project is build, you can run the following script that will run a handful of integrated unit tests:
+After the project is built, you can run the following script that will run a handful of integrated unit tests:

     python manage.py test